Diabetic Ketoacidosis Overview

 The fat is broken down by the liver into a fuel called ketones.
 Ketones are normally produced by the liver when the body breaks down fat after it has been a long time since your last meal.
 These ketones are normally used by the muscles and the heart.
 When ketones are produced too quickly and build up in the blood, they can be toxic by making the blood acidic.
 This condition is known as ketoacidosis.

-DKA is sometimes the first sign of type 1 diabetes in people who have not yet been diagnosed.
+DKA is sometimes the first sign of type 1 diabetes in people who have not yet been diagnosed with diabetes.
 It can also occur in someone who has already been diagnosed with type 1 diabetes.
 Infection, injury, a serious illness, missing doses of insulin shots, or the stress of surgery can lead to DKA in people with type 1 diabetes.

-People with type 2 diabetes can also develop DKA, but it is much less common and less severe.
-It is usually triggered by prolonged uncontrolled blood sugar, missing doses of medicines, or a severe illness or infection.
+People with type 2 diabetes can develop euglycemic DKA or hyperosmolar hyperglycemic state.
+It is usually triggered by prolonged uncontrolled blood sugar, missing doses of medicines, as a side effect of some medicines, or a severe illness or infection.

 Common symptoms of DKA can include: